Strengthening Electoral and Legislative Processes

 What is the Project About?

-UNDP’s Strengthening Electoral and Legislative Processes project develops inclusive and accountable governance institutions in Pakistan.
-It improves the supply side of governance by enhancing the capacity of the Election Commission of Pakistan (ECP), the Senate, and the National and Provincial Assemblies.
-On the demand side the project helps civil society improve advocacy and civic engagement.
-It emphasizes increased representation of women, youth and minorities.
-The two main activity strands are to provide support to the ECP, and to strengthen legislative institutions.
+UNDP’s Strengthening Electoral and Legislative Processes project seeks to develop more inclusive, and accountable governance institutions, systems and processes.
+It improves the supply side of governance by enhancing the capacity of the Election Commission of Pakistan (ECP), the Senate and Provincial Assemblies of Khyber Pakhtunkhwa (KP) and Balochistan.
+Moreover, it supports the demand side by developing the capacity of civil society in advocacy and civic engagement.
+Increasing the representation of women, youth, and minorities informs all aspects of programming.

 What Have We Accomplished So Far